-This Limited Warranty provided by Roadmaster® ("Warrantor") covers your Roadmaster Chassis for thirty-six (36) months from the original retail purchase date or the first 50,000 miles of use, whichever occurs first.
+This Limited Warranty provided by Monaco RV, LLC ("Warrantor") covers your Roadmaster® Chassis for thirty-six (36) months from the original retail purchase date or the first 50,000 miles of use, whichever occurs first.
 If you use the Roadmaster Chassis that your motorhome is mounted upon for any rental, commercial or business purposes whatsoever, this Limited Warranty covers your new Roadmaster Chassis for Ninety (90) days from the original retail purchase date or the first 24,000 miles of use, whichever occurs first.
 A conclusive presumption that the Roadmaster Chassis has been used for commercial and/or business purposes arises if you have filed a federal or state tax form claiming any business tax benefit related to your ownership of the motorhome.
 This Limited Warranty applies to all owners, including subsequent owners, of the Roadmaster Chassis.
-However, a subsequent owner must submit a warranty transfer form.
-A subsequent owner's warranty coverage period is the remaining balance of the warranty coverage period the prior owner was entitled to under this Limited Warranty.
-Warranty transfer forms can be obtained by contacting the Customer Relations Department.
-There is no charge for the transfer.
+However, a subsequent owner must submit a warranty transfer form by filing the form and paying the transfer fee.
+A subsequent owner's warranty coverage period is the remaining balance of the warranty transfer forms can be obtained by contacting the Customer Relations Department.
+There is a one time, \$500 processing fee for the transfer.